SolDapper/mcswap-shop/README.md

 ```

 ## notes
-assuming you're using a wallet connector other than [mcswap-connector](https://github.com/SolDapper/mcswap-connector), be sure to set window.mcswap = provider / window.mcswap = false when a wallet connects / disconnects.
+if you're using a wallet connector other than [mcswap-connector](https://github.com/SolDapper/mcswap-connector), be sure to set window.mcswap = provider / window.mcswap = false when a wallet connects / disconnects.
+This allows your shop to update it's display including a "Delist" button on assets listed by the connected wallet.

+## parameters